vandanasnh/Meal-Planning-Shopping-List/README.md

 Another set of items are the products from your pantry.
 You can enter pantry items yourself, but they can be linked from recipes.
-When you schedule a recipe, the pantry items won't be added to your groceries automatically, since it is assumed you have plenty in stock.
+When you schedule a recipe, the pantry items won't be added to your  automatically, since it is assumed you have plenty in stock.

 ## Source code and software dependencies